-The Board of Directors for CASB Network is active, experienced, and provides competent oversight for the three schools, with a clear understanding of the mission and vision of the network.
+The Board of Directors for TLJA is active, experienced, and provides competent oversight for the school, with a clear understanding of the mission and vision of the operation.
 The board holds all of its meetings in compliance with Indiana's Open Door Law and adheres to the policies and procedures set forth in the by-laws and its charter.

-The CASB Network board is currently comprised of nine members.
-The board recruits and selects members that are knowledgeable, including individuals with experience in finance, education, community engagement, and business.
-These board members represent diverse skill sets, and act in the best interest of the school; demonstrating a clear understanding of and commitment to the mission of CASB Network.
-However, the board lacks an individual with legal expertise, and could benefit from growing in this area as well as developing a self-assessment system to further identify areas of deficiency.
+In accordance with their by-laws, the board was able to recruit and select members that are knowledgeable, including individuals with experience in finance, community engagement, law, and business.
+These board members represent diverse skill sets, and act in the best interest of the school; demonstrating a clear understanding of and commitment to the mission of TLJA.
+However, during 2019-20, the board lacked members with educational expertise in grades K-5.